Kingfuse/FastSlayer/README.md

 # FastSlayer
 FastSlayer not test for apex 2.0

-Use fastsorc command to enable/disable
+Use fasts command to enable/disable

 Skill-Prediction and NGSP bern supported.